“But let each one examine his own work, and then he will have rejoicing in himself alone, and not in another”

 and then he will have rejoicing in himself alone,

 It is valid to rejoice in what God does through us.
 The true ground of our glory is strictly that which God does through us.
 The failure of others should give us no ground for glory.
-Criticizing others is no basis to build an honest life before God.
+Criticizing others is no basis for building an honest life before God.

 and not in another